-- the election of three Class I directors; - a proposal to ratify and approve an amendment to our restated certificate of incorporation changing the name of our company to "Lexicon Pharmaceuticals, Inc."; and - a proposal to ratify and approve the appointment of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2007.
+- · the election of four Class II directors; and - · a proposal to ratify and approve the appointment of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2008.

 Our board of directors does not intend to bring any other matters before the annual meeting and has not been informed that any other matters are to be presented by others.
 Our bylaws contain several requirements that must be satisfied in order for any of our stockholders to bring a proposal before one of our annual meetings, including a requirement of delivering proper advance notice to us.
 Stockholders are advised to review our bylaws if they intend to present a proposal at any of our annual meetings.